aasunmonu1/SCA-Cloud-School-Application/README.md

-A Simple CLI file installer
+A simple CLI file installer